MichaelCampbell-on3001/2021-reading-notes/Class-11-reading-notes-301.md

 #### To get started using EJS

-1.Install EJS with NPM
+1. Install EJS with NPM

 ```
 $ npm install ejs
 ```

-1.Pass EJS a template string and some data.
+1. Pass EJS a template string and some data.
 BOOM, you've got some HTML.

 ```